carpentries/amy/README.md

 <img src="https://raw.githubusercontent.com/gvwilson/amy/master/amy-logo.png" />

-[Software Carpentry](http://software-carpentry.org) is now running three events a week, and that number could double by the end of 2015 --- *if* we can
+[Software Carpentry](http://software-carpentry.org) is now running three events a week.
+That number could double by the end of 2015 but only if we can
 [streamline setup and organization](http://software-carpentry.org/blog/2014/12/plans-for-2015-workshop-organization.html).
-The goal of this project is to build a web-based workshop administration application using Django.
+The goal of this project is to build a web-based workshop administration application using Django to do that.
+It is not intended to be visible to the general public, or even to instructors (at least initially --- we may add that later).
+Instead,
-It is not intended to be visible to the general public, but rather to be used by administrators to keep track of what workshops are being arranged, when they're supposed to occur, who's teaching what,
+the target audience is administrators, most of whom are non-programmers, who need to keep track of what workshops are being arranged, when they're supposed to occur, who's teaching what,